Are you familiar with Book Page? It’s that little free newspaper thing that most libraries carry with book recommendations.

 Finally, I’m a big Twitter fan (I joined seven years ago next month and started using it consistently in 2008), so it was really fascinating to see how it all evolved and the things that happened behind the scenes.
 And, frankly, it made me totally proud to be a Twitter user.

-But, even if you don’t use Twitter or care one bit about it, this book is worth reading.
+But, even if you don’t use Twitter or care one bit about it, Things a Little Bird Told Me is worth reading.

 (And this review is so much longer than 140 characters.
 But so was the book, so I’m giving myself a pass).